 Despite the topic’s subjective nature, there are some general guidelines that we can use when thinking about the stereo image.

-When talking about stereo width we also have to consider the placement of a sound in space.
+When talking about stereo width, we also have to consider the placement of a sound in space.
 In this case, placement refers to the “pan” position of a particular channel.
-For example, prominent elements such as the kick, the sub-bass, the snare and vocals, should be in dead centre.
+For example, prominent elements such as the kick, the sub-bass, the snare, and vocals, should be in dead center.
 This helps to create a focal point, an anchor that supports the rest of the mix.
 The background vocals should be around 10 o’clock and 2 o’clock; this helps prevent them from interfering with the main vocal.
-Anything else, including guitars, synths and overheads, need to have far from the centre positioning – at least to 9 o’clock and 3 o’clock;
+Anything else, including guitars, synths, and overheads, need to have far from the center positioning – at least to 9 o’clock and 3 o’clock;

 Knowing where sounds should be placed is of no real use unless we know how to place them and adjust their stereo image.

 Pseudo-stereo helps us widen a mono track.
 We can do this by duplicating the mono track and delaying the clip on one of the tracks by a few milliseconds (long enough to get out of the “phasing” range).
 Then, pan the two mono channels left and right respectively to give the impression of width without phase issues.

 This is a mono audio clip:

 This is the same clip widened using pseudo-stereo: